tendeo/CS5319/README.md

 These two architectural styles represent different approaches to organizing the same application:

-- **Client-Server Architecture** (main branch): Simpler 2-tier approach where controllers directly access repositories.
+- **Client-Server Architecture** (unselected): Simpler 2-tier approach where controllers directly access repositories.
 Good for rapid prototyping and simple applications.

-- **Layered Architecture** (layered-architecture branch): More structured 4-layer approach with clear separation of concerns.
+- **Layered Architecture** (selected): More structured 4-layer approach with clear separation of concerns.
 Better for production applications with complex business logic.

 Both architectures:
 - Use the same React frontend